RaphOliv/BMICalculator/README.md

 * String resource to translations into portuguese 🇧🇷 and spanish 🇪🇸

 ## TODO
-* Release in App in Google Play Store 🤖
+* App release in Google Play Store 🤖

 # BMI Calculator